 How long did the painted brick steps take to dry?

 It was a sunny day, so the paint dried to the touch within one hour.
 It’s recommended to wait for four hours before you recoat.
 We didn’t walk on it for 24 hours to make sure it set up properly.
 We didn’t move the benches and planters back onto the porch for several days.

 We started brushing the grout lines first to make sure they were covered.
 We took a medium-sized paintbrush and painted the grout lines and around the bottom of the fence on the front porch.
-You can then use a roller or a paint brush to paint the rest of the flat surfaces.
+We then used a roller or a paintbrush for painting the brick floor outside and the rest of the flat surfaces.
 On the vertical surfaces, like the front of the steps and the brick foundation, we used a brush.

 We also worked on painting the railing that surrounds the porch.
 Here’s a before picture.